ehudreiter/accuracySharedTask/README.md

 ### [example_exercise](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_exercise)
 In order to familiarize yourself with the problem, as well as the process by which our GSML was created, we suggest that participants annotate one text manually for errors themselves.
 For this purpose, we have included an updated version of the qualifying task which we used to screen our crowd-source workers.
 The [Example Annotation Exercise](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_exercise/Example_Annotation_Exercise.docx) file contains the instructions we gave to workers, an example annotated text, then a text for you to annotate yourself.
 This is not a requirement, although we do think it is a very useful exercise to do, and should only take about 20-30 minutes.
 We have provided our solution in the [Example Annotation Solution](https://github.com/ehudreiter/accuracySharedTask/blob/main/example_exercise/Example_Annotation_Solution.docx) document.
 This example exercise only differs slightly from that which our MTurk workers when they first started doing annotations for us.
 Since then, we have made some minor clarifications to our instructions, it is these updated instructions which have been included here.

+### Evaluation Script
+We will release the python script which we will use in the final evaluation to compare participant submitted annotations with the GSML.
+This will be available by the end of March.
+When comparing submitted annotations against the GSML we will accept annotations as correct where their spans overlap with annotations in the GSML.
+In the case where one submitted annotation overlaps with two or more GSML annotations, particpants will only be credited with a single matched error.
+Please note that there are no overlapping error spans in the GSML.

 ### SQL Query for SportSett to get game_ids from rotowire line numbers
 Note that playoff games are not currently available in SportSett.
 It will, however, give complete access to every regular season game, including the league structure and schedule.
 All games in the shared task are regular season games.